 Its popularity as a pet has seen the proliferation of the snake, through commercial breeding, to fill the needs of the pet trade.
 Rosy boas are not listed by the International Union for Conservation of Nature (IUCN).

-Rosy boas live in the Western United States and northwest Mexico.
-They are shy and terrestrial, burrowing into loose soil.
+Rosy boas live in the Western United States and Baja California, Mexico.

 In the wild, they feed on nestling wood rats and other small mammals.
 They are popular pets, and in captivity are quite satisfied to eat commercially available mice.

-Only two feet long as an adult, this small sand type boa has three distinct orange stripes running the length of its silvery gray body.
-In fact, that is how it got its scientific name (trivirgata).
+Only two feet long as an adult, this small sand type boa has a silvery gray body, sometimes with subdued stripes.